 Before I knew it my two days in San Jose were up and I am now waiting for my flight to New York.
 Part of me is sad to be leaving Central America it is a stunningly majestic, historically fascinating and eye opening region of the world.
 It hosts so much diversity in natural beauty and is home to so many friendly, hospitable and caring citizens.
 However, it cannot go with out saying, that Central America has its problems too.
 What struck me most was seeing such wonders next to such travesties.
 I saw corruption first hand after enjoy the delights of the tastiest taco I have ever eaten.
 Rubbish littered certain regions, while the forest mountain backdrop looked so incredible.
 Contrasts occur in all walks of life and all countries.
 Back home in London, rough areas neighbour posh areas, homeless people beg next to elaborate restaurants but for some reason contrast really struck me on my journey in Central America and in North America too (particularly Vegas).

 On the other hand, contrast is not always a bad thing, the difference between the geographic terrain, cultural way of life, language variations and food throughout central America was exciting.
-Also spotting the similarities between the countries was fun and comforting too.
-My journey through five counties, from Mexico to Costa Rica in three months has been a character building, language strengthening and educational experience in which I will cherish for the rest of my life.
+Also spotting the similarities between the countries was fun and comforting.
+My journey through five counties, from Mexico to Costa Rica in three months has been a character building, language strengthening and educational experience which I will cherish for the rest of my life.
 I have fallen in love with the landscape, nature and culture.
-I have learn about new philosophies, ways of thinking and approaches to life.
-Not to mention I have learnt a lot about what is important to me in life and to appreciate all I have.
+I have learnt about new philosophies, ways of thinking and approaches to life.
+Not to mention I have learnt a lot about what is important to me and to appreciate all I have.

 Stay tuned to see how city girl copes in her next stop – the big city New York.